 Steven M. Fludder became a member of the Board of Directors on May 5, 2016.
 Mr. Fludder brings more than 30 years of global executive leadership in energy and infrastructure markets.
 He is currently Chief Executive Officer with alpha-En, a publicly traded innovative clean technology company focused on enabling next generation battery technologies by developing high purity lithium products.
 Prior to alpha-En, Mr. Fludder was Chief Executive of AECOM's global Energy and Water practice.
 Prior to AECOM, he was Senior Executive Vice President, Division General Manager and Samsung group officer where he was head of worldwide sales and marketing for Samsung Engineering, a global engineering, procurement and construction (EPC) firm serving a broad range of energy industries including power, oil & gas, petrochemicals, and metallurgy.
 He was subsequently President of Samsung Techwin Power Systems Division.
 Prior to Samsung, Mr. Fludder served as a Vice President and General Electric corporate officer where he led GE's companywide environmental business initiative "ecomagination".
 Earlier in his career at GE, Mr. Fludder held executive leadership roles in the Water, Energy Services, Energy China, and Aircraft Engines divisions.
 He has significant experience scaling and growing energy related technology businesses through start-ups, acquisitions and turnarounds.
-Mr. Fludder holds a Master's degree in Mechanical Engineering from the Massachusetts Institute of Technology, a bachelor's degree in Mechanical Engineering from Science degree from Providence College.
+Mr. Fludder holds a Master's degree in Mechanical Engineering from the Massachusetts Institute of Technology, a bachelor's degree in Mechanical Engineering from Columbia University, and a second Bachelor of Science degree from Providence College.
 We believe Mr. Fludder's qualifications to serve on our Board of Directors include his wide experience in both the energy and infrastructure markets, as well a variety of other industry segments related to our business.

 Robert K. Winters became a member of the Board of Directors on May 5, 2016.
 Robert Winters has been an Executive Vice President and G.M. of Alpha IR Group since September, 2015.
-He established and is running the NYC office for the Chicago-based firm, which specializes in providing strategic counsel to small- and mid-cap U.S. companies across a broad range of industries.
+He established and is running the NYC office for the Chicagobased firm, which specializes in providing strategic counsel to small- and mid-cap U.S. companies across a broad range of industries.
 Prior to this, he was a partner and portfolio manager at Zesiger Capital Group, LLC for 14 years; Zesiger Capital Group, LLC is an investment advisor based in NYC, catering to both large institutional clients and high net-worth individuals.
-Zesiger's investment strategy during Mr. Winters' tenure was to take concentrated, long-term investment positions in small- and mid-cap stocks in the U.S., as well as in select emerging and frontier markets.
+Zesiger's investment strategy during Mr. Winters' tenure was to take concentrated, long-term investment positions in smalland mid-cap stocks in the U.S., as well as in select emerging and frontier markets.
 Additionally, Mr. Winters managed fixed income investments on behalf of clients at Zesiger, as well as private investments; Mr. Winters sat on the boards of several private portfolio companies during his time at Zesiger.
 Prior to his work at Zesiger Capital Group, LLC, Mr. Winters worked as a Managing Director and Senior Natural Resource analyst for almost 10 years at Bear, Stearns & Co., Inc., where he focused on energy, metals and mining.
+Mr. Winters began his finance career at CS First Boston following his work as an international trade analyst with Kilpatrick & Cody in Washington, D.C.
 Mr. Winters served as a director of LRM Industries International from 2009 until 2014.
 Mr. Winters graduated from Georgetown University in 1990 with a dual major in International Relations and History.
 We believe Mr. Winter's qualifications to serve on our Board of Directors include his extensive finance experience, as well his experience with small-cap and mid-cap public companies.